prof-rossetti/flask-firebase-template-2022/README.md

   + `product_info` (map)
   + `order_at` (timestamp)

+**Users Collection**

+In the future, if you want to store more information about your users, for example their settings, preferences, and activities, you can create a "users" collection and extend this app's functionality as desired.

 ### Google APIs Service Account Credentials

 To fetch data from the Firestore database (and use other Google APIs), the app will need access to a local "service account" credentials file.

-From the [Google API Credentials](https://console.cloud.google.com/apis/credentials?) page, find the service account created during the firebase project setup process (it should be called something like "firebase-adminsdk"), or feel free to create a new service account.
+From the [Google API Credentials](https://console.cloud.google.com/apis/credentials) page, find the service account created during the firebase project setup process (it should be called something like "firebase-adminsdk"), or feel free to create a new service account.

-For the given service account, create new JSON credentials file as necessary from the "Keys" menu, then download the resulting JSON file into the root directory of this repo, specifically named "google-credentials.json".
+For the chosen service account, create new JSON credentials file as necessary from the "Keys" menu, then download the resulting JSON file into the root directory of this repo, specifically named "google-credentials.json".

-### Google Analytics

-Instructions TBA

-> Visit https://analytics.google.com/ and navigate to the web property you created via the Firebase project creation process.
-Visit the web property's admin settings, specifically the "Property Settings", and find the numeric **Property Id** (e.g. "XXXXXXXXXX").
-Use this value for the `GA_TRACKER_ID` environment variable, in this format: `"UA-XXXXXXXXXX-1"` (see "Environment Variables" section below).

 ## Configuration